loganintech/gitpub/README.md

 A small program to create remote git repositories from the command line.

 USAGE:
-    gitpub <SUBCOMMAND>
+    gitpub.exe <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 SUBCOMMANDS:
+    bitbucket    Create a repo on bitbucket.
     github       Create a repo on github.
     gitlab       Create a repo on gitlab.
     help         Prints this message or the help of the given subcommand(s)
 ```

 ## Github Setup